LoisonYo/ZarbiDecriptor/README.md

 python -m venv .venv
 ```

+---

-After creating the virtual environnemen, you must activate it with:
+After creating the virtual environnement, you must activate it with:

 on windows:
 ```